SeanYeatts/SolidWrap/info/API Reference.rst

 ``vault`` ( object )
 --------------------
+This is a representation of the PDM Vault.
+Any PDM interactions ( state changes, checking in / out, etc. ) are handled through this object.

 Attributes
 ``````````
 - client ( `IEdmVault5 <https://help.solidworks.com/2019/english/api/epdmapi/epdm.interop.epdm~epdm.interop.epdm.iedmvault5.html?verRedirect=1>`_ ) - Direct reference to the PDM Vault